Paul A. David

 Paul Allan David (May 24, 1935 – January 23, 2023) was an American academic economist, noted for his work on the economics of scientific progress and technical change.
-He was also well-known for his work in American economic history and in demographic economics.
+He was also well known for his work in American economic history and in demographic economics.

 Early life and education

 David was born into a Jewish family in New York on May 24, 1935.
 His father was a history professor at Columbia University.
 He enrolled at Harvard University specializing in chemistry.
-However, he switched to studying economics after struggling with chemistry, where he studied under American economist Alexander Gerschenkron.
+However, he switched to studying economics under economist Alexander Gerschenkron.
 He graduated from Harvard in 1956.

-After graduating from Harvard, he went to the University of Cambridge for two years, before returning to Harvard.
-It is noted that he started his dissertation on the economic history of Chicago.
+He attended the University of Cambridge for two years, before returning to Harvard.
+He started a dissertation on the economic history of Chicago.
 However, he did not turn it in.
 He received a Ph.D. from Harvard in 1973.

 Career

-David started his academic career at Stanford University in 1961.
-Here he focused on studying economic change and innovation.
+David began his academic career at Stanford University in 1961.
+There he focused on studying economic change and innovation.

-David was a president of the Economic History Association and was a fellow of the Econometric Society, a fellow of the American Academy of Arts and Sciences, a fellow of the British Academy, a fellow of the Oxford Internet Institute and All Souls College, Oxford, a member of the American Philosophical Society, a professor emeritus and senior fellow of Stanford University's Institute for Economic Policy Research, and professorial fellow at the UNU-MERIT.
+David was a president of the Economic History Association, a fellow of the Econometric Society, a fellow of the American Academy of Arts and Sciences, a fellow of the British Academy, a fellow of the Oxford Internet Institute and All Souls College, Oxford, a member of the American Philosophical Society, a professor emeritus and senior fellow of Stanford University's Institute for Economic Policy Research, and professorial fellow at the UNU-MERIT.